OxHainan/cloak-docs/docs/source/develop-cloak-smart-contract/cloak-language.rst

 * PUB, public, iff all data privacy types are **@all**.

-* CT, confidential transaction, iff only one private expression exists but is not owned by TEE.
+* PRT, private transaction, iff only one private expression exists but is not owned by TEE.

 * MPT, multi-party transaction, iff one involves variables from different parties.